AndreKuratomi/finances_tables_to_db_and_mail/README.md

 RAW_TABLE_DIRECTORY=raw_table_url
 ```

 Obs: Do not share info from .env file.
-It is already mentioned in .gitignore for not being pushed to the repo.
+It is already mentioned in <b>.gitignore</b> for not being pushed to the repo.

 <br>